Skip to content

 What You'll Learn

-• Accessing final_reason from grading results
+• Accessing reason from grading results

 • Formatting explanations for student feedback